andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/loading-a-receipt-for-validation-with-swift.md

   - Swift

 ---
-<small>Updated on July 15, 2017 &#8211; Swift 3 </small>
+<small>Updated on July 15, 2017 – Swift 3 </small>

-I&#8217;m working through a progression of entries on the process of validating receipts with OpenSSL for iOS in Swift.
+I'm working through a progression of entries on the process of validating receipts with OpenSSL for iOS in Swift.

 Just want the code?
 Here you go!